Robinpig/Note/docs/CS/OS/Linux/fs.md

 ### inode

+The inode is the generic name that is used in many file systems to describe the structure that holds the metadata for a given file, such as its length, permissions, and the location of its constituent blocks.

 Keep mostly read-only and often accessed (especially for the RCU path lookup and 'stat' data) fields at the beginning of the 'struct inode'

 ```c
 struct inode {
 	umode_t			i_mode;